franks42/clj.security.message-digest/README.md

 	"900150983CD24FB0D6963F7D28E17F72"

-### An even more Clojuresque Message Digest Interface
+### An Even More Clojuresque Message Digest Interface

 Conceptually and also implementation-wise, the "make-message-digest" and "update" functions are truly equivalent and the same in functionality: they both return a new "message-digest" instance from either an existing "message-digest" or by creating a new one if needed.
 If a new "message-digest" is needed, then the first parameter MUST indicate the digest-algorithm either thru a string or keyword.
 Any subsequent parameters are either those entities that have to be digested or a keyword-indicator for the charset of the subsequent string or chars to digest.
 The charset MUST be indicated with a keyword to distinguish it from the strings that are to be digested.